JobaerTamim7/SelfQuery/Web/README.md

+# Web technologies

-## This folder is dedicated to my learning journey with Web technologies.
+This folder is dedicated to my learning journey with Web technologies.
 Structural road started with programming hero.